 Attire at any of Pusser’s resorts is casual.
 Also, please respect the residents of Tortola and do not wear bathing attire while in town.
 Of course, bathing attire is absolutely appropriate at any of the resorts.
 Bathing suits with cover-ups or sport clothes are the norm for breakfast and lunch on the dining terrace.
 Casual summer evening clothes, sport shirts and slacks are appropriate for dinner.
 During the day, bathing suits, shorts and beach attire are appropriate.

 Tortola has a fully equipped hospital capable of handling most emergencies.
 However, it is always advisable when traveling, to carry with you any prescription medications that you ordinarily take and instructions from your physician if you have chronic or recurring illnesses.
 Please check with your insurance carrier to verify your coverage while abroad.
 Over the counter medications are readily available in the supermarkets and in many of the Pusser’s stores as well.

-Contact your travel consultant.
-All return flights must be reconfirmed at least 72 hours in advance.
 The Marina Cay ferry dock on the mainland is within easy walking distance of the airport.